SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

     * "Your organisation is not approved to assess this Standard"
     * "Your organisation is not approved to assess this Standard version"
     * "StandardReference and StandardCode must be for the same Standard"
+- CourseOption
+    * "No course option available for this Standard and version.
+Must be empty"
+    * "Invalid course option for this Standard and version.
+Must be one of the following: 'list of course options'" where 'list of course options' depends on the standard code, and can be obtained with
+    ```http
+    GET /api/v1/standard/options/{standard}/{version}
+    ```
 - FamilyName
     * "Provide apprentice family name"